KIT-TVA/cfmtoolbox/docs/plugins/featureide-import.md

 ## Limitation

-The current version of the FeatureIDE import does not support the import of more complex constraints (conjunction, disjunction and equation).
+The current version of the FeatureIDE import plugin does not support the import of complex constraints containing conjunctions, disjunctions, or equations.
 It supports `implications` between two features and direct negations such as `A => B` and `not A => not not B`.
-If more complex constraints are added, those will be eliminated and printed into the `stderr`.
+If the imported file contains unsupported constraints, those will be omitted and printed to the terminal (stderr).